A-GX/Generalised_Odd-Even-Merge/README.md

 This is the official library (and implementation) of the research paper \[“balbalbal” - Author1, Author2 - Jahr\].
 In case you need to use this library in an adversarial context, please refer to the abovementioned paper for the security proofs.
 This algorithm follows the description of Odd-Eve merging networks from the paper \[“Sorting Networks and their applications” - K. E. Batcher - 1968\] You can find the proof of correctness in our own paper (menntionned earlier).

-You can find example linked to every functions and traits in the respective sections.
+You can find example for every functions and traits in their respective module descriptions.

 [Modules](#modules)
 -------------------